xw-hu/xw-hu.github.io/_pages/about.md

 	<a href="http://www.scut.edu.cn/new/">South China University of Technology (SCUT)</a> in 2016.

- My research interests cover computer vision, deep learning, and low-level vision.
-Specifically, we focus on 1) designing learning algorithms to solve vision problems under adverse weather and lighting conditions (e.g., shadow image analysis, rain/haze removal);
+My research interests span computer vision, low-level vision, vision perception, medical AI, and deep learning.
+Specifically:
+(a) Concentrating on designing learning algorithms for image and video restoration under challenging weather and lighting conditions.
+(b) Specializing in developing intelligent perception methods capable of continuous operation, adapting to varying environments and diverse lighting scenarios.
-	2) developing intelligent perception methods for general computer vision tasks (e.g., classification, detection, and segmentation); 3) building the next-generation computer vision models to process multiple tasks with various supervisions to better understand and create the visual world.
+(c) Committing to advancing next-generation computer vision models capable of efficiently handling multiple tasks to better understand and create the visual world.

 News